High Priority Status: No / N/A

 NQF Number: N/A

-- All patients 18 years and older diagnosed with new onset dysphonia within 2 months after a thyroidectomy.
+1. All patients aged 18 years and older diagnosed with new onset dysphonia within 2 months after a thyroidectomy.

 Dysphonia definition: Dysphonia is a disorder characterized by harsh and raspy voice arising from or spreading to the larynx.
 For the purposes of this measure, dysphonia refers to a change or hoarseness in the patient’s voice.